mqzpt/incube8/README.md

 We learned that blockchain integration isn't as scary and confusing as it may seem, and there does appear to be lots of great documentation on the subject.
 ## What's next for Incube8
 The next step for this project would be to figure out a way to allow tokenized equity of a company or their assets.
 This is particularly hard as there a number of factors consider, some of which include investor fraud, dilution risk, and how to securely integrate multiple chains into the same app (Axelar looks like a good solution here but we didn't make it that far).
 There should also be more features on the app, such as a way to connect with other startup founders, and perhaps even a way for startup creators to host presentations on their products on services.
+## Testing
+Using vite for local env.
+Install dependencies with npm install, and use npm run dev to load local host.
+Message or email for help if needed!